WRidder/react-spa/README.md

 [**Demo on heroku**](http://react-spa.herokuapp.com/)

 ### Installation
+#### Just running the demo
+1. Run `$ npm install` in the ./server directory
+2. Start the server in ./server using `$ node src/server.js`.
+Should open a port on 8080.
+3. Navigate your browser to http://localhost:8080.

+#### For developers
 1. Run `$ npm install` in the base and in the ./server directory
 2. Run `$ bower install` in the base directory
 3. Start the server in ./server using `$ node src/server.js`.
 Should open a port on 8080.